xwmx/nb/README.md

 and any other text editor you like, as well as terminal and GUI web browsers.
-`nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
+`nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL, MSYS, and Cygwin.
 [Optional dependencies](#optional) can be installed to enhance functionality, but `nb` works great without them.